-Québec City, a UNESCO World Heritage Treasure is surrounded by gorgeous landscapes.
+Quebec City, a UNESCO World Heritage Treasure, is surrounded by gorgeous landscapes.
 Historical, cultural and outdoor activities, exquisite food as well as international events await.
-Old Québec and nature splendours, just minutes from town, are sumptuous in every season!
+Old Québec and its surrounding natural splendours, just minutes from town, are sumptuous in every season!

 Why go to China when you can walk a great wall right here!
-Québec is the only fortified city in North America north of Mexico, with close to 4.6 km of walls and imposing gates to explore.
+Quebec City is the only fortified city in North America north of Mexico, with close to 4.6 km of walls and imposing gates to explore.

-Discover beautiful cityscapes and see how Québec's defenses developed under the French and English regimes.
+Discover beautiful cityscapes and see how Quebec City's defenses developed under the French and English regimes.
 Cannons, loopholes, a star-shaped Citadel, Artillery Park, and fortresses are all part of this outstanding tour.

 As you wander past period buildings along cobblestone streets, enjoy the area's boutiques, art galleries, and restaurants.
 There's magic in the air, particularly over the Christmas holiday season.
 The oldest neighborhood in North America is also home to Musée de la civilisation , a bridge between the past and future with its modern design and fascinating exhibitions.

 Tour routes are one of the best ways to get to know a city and its history.
-And Québec City has plenty of history to share!
-Discover its storied past as you explore the walls surrounding the Old Town, Parliament Hill, and the grand estates, and follow in the footsteps of Québec's first inhabitants.
+And Quebec City has plenty of history to share!
+Discover its storied past as you explore the walls surrounding the Old City, Parliament Hill, and the grand estates, and follow in the footsteps of Quebec's first inhabitants.
 Prefer to wander at your own pace?
 The painted sidewalk markings of the VivaCité walking tour will lead you from Place-Royale to the Saint-Jean and Nouvo Saint-Roch districts.
-Or for a fascinating self-guided tour.
+Or go for a fascinating self-guided tour.

-Québec’s Fortifications, surrounding Old Québec, are erected on a beautiful site atop the cliff and overlooking the St. Lawrence River.
-They contribute to designating Québec as a world heritage centre by UNESCO.
-The winding streets with European flair encompasses : - the latin district; - churches with bell towers that redesign the skyline; - museums and interpretation centers; - busy commercial streets; - and even more!
-This tour is a must for all North American history lovers!
+Quebec City’s Fortifications, surrounding Old Québec, are erected on a beautiful site atop a cliff overlooking the St. Lawrence River.
+They contribute to making Quebec City a world heritage centre as designated by UNESCO.
+The winding streets of Old Québec, with their European flair, will take you through the latin district, churches with bell towers, museums and interpretation centers, busy commercial streets and more!
+This tour is a must for all North American history lovers.

-Parliament Hill is obviously named after the Hôtel du Parlement, home of the National Assembly.
+Parliament Hill is named after the Hôtel du Parlement, home of the Québec National Assembly.
 This sector also includes other numerous noteworthy attractions, as well as the Saint-Jean and Montcalm neighborhoods.
-The Battlefields Park and the Plains of Abraham are worth the detour.
-Walking, cycling, rollerblading and cross-country skiing are only a few of the activities that can be enjoyed.
+Battlefields Park and the Plains of Abraham are worth the detour.
+Walking, biking, rollerblading and cross-country skiing are just a few of the activities that can be enjoyed.
 Parliament Hill will certainly charm you with its busy streets packed with great restaurants, luxurious hotels and trendy clubs.